AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/developing-a-new-schema.md

 ## Core schema or Plugin?

-A reminder that OpenTimelineIO has a number of plugin mechanisms, including the [Schemadef](write-a-schemadef).
+OpenTimelineIO has a number of plugin mechanisms, including the [Schemadef](write-a-schemadef).
 Plugin schemadefs are great for things that won't be broadly useful to folks or are specific to a particular studio, workflow, or practice.
 Example of this might be a reference to a proprietary